Mmellet/ELD718_2024/content/posts/introduction.md

 chapitre = "non"
 +++

+Frankenstein, or the Modern Prometheus (Revised Edition, 1831) — Introduction

+					Mary Wollstonecraft Shelley

+Exported from Wikisource on October 9, 2024

+INTRODUCTION.

+* * *

-The **Publishers** of the Standard Novels, in selecting “Frankenstein” for one of their series, expressed a wish that I should furnish them with some account of the origin of the story.
+The Publishers of the Standard Novels, in selecting “Frankenstein” for one of their series, expressed a wish that I should furnish them with some account of the origin of the story.
 I am the more willing to comply, because I shall thus give a general answer to the question, so very frequently asked me—“How I, then a young girl, came to think of, and to dilate upon, so very hideous an idea?"
 It is true that I am very averse to bringing myself forward in print; but as my account will only appear as an appendage to a former production, and as it will be confined to such topics as have connection with my authorship alone, I can scarcely accuse myself of a personal intrusion.

 It is not singular that, as the daughter of two persons of distinguished literary celebrity, I should very early in life have thought of writing.
 As a child I scribbled; and my favourite pastime, during the hours given me for recreation, was to “write stories.”
 Still I had a dearer pleasure than this, which was the formation of castles in the air—the indulging in waking dreams—the following up trains of thought, which had for their subject the formation of a succession of imaginary incidents.
 My dreams were at once more fantastic and agreeable than my writings.
 In the latter I was a close imitator—rather doing as others had done, than putting down the suggestions of my own mind.
 What I wrote was intended at least for one other eye—my Childhood’s companion and friend; but my dreams were all my own; I accounted for them to nobody; they were my refuge when annoyed—my dearest pleasure when free.